Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Related Work

-The combination of GANs and imitation learning was first proposed in \cite{ho2016generative} and has been studied extensively in the literature, e.g., \cite{baram2017end, wang2017robust}.
+The combination of GANs and imitation learning was first proposed as Generative Adversarial Imitation Learning (GAIL) in \cite{ho2016generative} and has been studied extensively in the literature, e.g., \cite{baram2017end, wang2017robust}.
 Similar to the existing works in imitation learning, these approaches lack interpretability.
 To the best of our knowledge, this paper is the first to use GANs to integrate temporal logic inference and control synthesis.